 These location-aware technologies capture real-time information on key assets and transmit that information to facilities managers in case the asset is misplaced, tampered with or in need of urgent attention following a malfunction.
-When combined with hospital wayfinding, the location of tagged assets can be displayed on a digital map, helping staff navigate to the exact location of the equipment using a kiosk, a computer, or a mobile device.
+When combined with hospital wayfinding, the location of tagged assets can be displayed on an indoor map, helping staff navigate to the exact location of the equipment using a kiosk, a computer, or a mobile device.

 Not only can hospital management use this technology to enhance equipment utilization, but it also helps to reduce operating and maintenance costs.
 Because every high-value asset is trackable, staff can easily see which equipment is available and pin-point its exact location, saving precious time that goes into quality care and patient safety.
 Equipment maintenance is improved, allowing for real-time support and resource allocation.
 This, in turn, also leads to better compliance with regulatory standards, through environmental monitoring and data capture.